 - brother or sister (including step-siblings)

 - brother-in-law or sister-in-law

 As a regular full-time employee, you may request paid bereavement time for a period up to three consecutive workdays.
 If you are in a regular part-time position, you may request paid bereavement time equaling the hours you are usually scheduled to work during the three consecutive workday absence.

-Employees are required to report to work on those days or partial days when court attendance is not required, unless otherwise instructed by their supervisor.
+Employees are required to report to work on those days or partial days when court attendance is not required, unless otherwise instructed by their manager.

 - Independence Day

 - Inauguration Day (In any given year, if inauguration day coincides with the date on which Martin Luther King Day is observed, the university will observe both holidays on the same day.)

 Exact dates for observance of these holidays are announced annually by the university in a memorandum to department heads and are posted as the Holiday Schedule on the Human Resources website.
 Collective Bargaining Agreements may supersede the holiday schedule.
 An employee who is covered by a Collective Bargaining Agreement should review the Agreement for specific information on paid holidays.